-What is a histogram?
+What is a Histogram?

-A histogram is a chart of how exposed the pixels in your image are.
+A histogram is a bar chart of how exposed the pixels in your image are.
 The x-axis represents black to white, with grays between.
-These are laid out 0 to 255 totaling 256 shades.
-The y-axis represents how many of the pixels in your image are that value.
+These are laid out 0 to 255, totaling 256 shades.
+The y-axis (vertical axis) defines how many of the pixels in your image are that value.

 The best way to check exposure is to look at the picture, not a histogram.
 Your eyes are always the final judge.
 Worry about the image more than the histogram.
 You are smarter than a histogram.
 Use it as a guide, not as a template.

-The left of a histogram represents dark parts of the picture.
-The right represents bright parts.
-Thus, if your histogram has high bars on the left, the picture might be too dark.
+When you look at the middle, you’re looking at midtones.
 You might want to adjust the exposure to brighten the picture.
 If the histogram has high bars on the right, the image might be too bright, and you might want to adjust accordingly.